Aka-The-Archivist/aka.docs/docs/getting-started/structure.md

 ---
-sidebar_position: 3
+sidebar_position: 2
 ---

-# Directory Structure
+# Project Structure

 The default application structure is intended to provide a great starting point for both large and small applications.
 But you are free to organize your application however you like.